Trimmed strong laws and distributional limits for exponentially mixing systems: Large observations and closest points

-We will prove that the trimmed sum is asymptotically equivalent to the sum obtained by removing the points closest to the singularity.
-Working with this geometric notion of trimming will provide a more streamlined foundation for the proofs that follow.
+Despite this potential discrepancy, the asymptotic behavior often remains similar.
+We prove that the trimmed sum is asymptotically equivalent to the sum obtained by removing points closest to the singularity, allowing us to work with this geometric notion of trimming in the proofs that follow.

 Consider $k$ as either a constant $K$ or a function $k(N)$.
 Let $\hat{S}_N^k(f)(x)$ denote the sum obtained by removing the $k$ closest visits to $x^*$, formally defined as

 where $\hat{x}_l$ is the $l$th closest point to $x^*$ among $\{x,\ldots,T^{N-1}(x)\}$.
 By definition of $S_N^k,$ it clearly holds that